How to Increase WordPress Memory Limit

 If you have a hypermedia-heavy website, the regular WP setup will not be sufficient for you, and you will need to upgrade at some stage.

-In this article, we’ll guide you on how to increase the WordPress PHP memory limit to correct the WP memory limit or WP memory exhaustion error.
+In this article, we’ll guide you on how to increase the WordPress PHP memory limit to correct memory exhaustion error in five methods:

 How much memory does WordPress need?